2026 - Transportation: Emerging Projects

 SFO is the main thoroughfare for passenger travel and must be maintained to high safety standards.
 SFO considers renewals to be general repair and replacement of building systems and fixtures, such as a roof repair, that do not enhance the value or change the use of an asset.
 These projects typically are small in scope and are completed in less than a year.
 These projects are usually funded through SFO’s annual operating budget, unlike capital improvements which are often multi-year projects financed with General Airport Revenue Bonds.

-The cost of SFO’s renewal program is approximately $178.3 million through FY2033.
+The cost of SFO’s renewal program is approximately $220 million through FY2035.

 Caltrain – State of Good Repair

-The cost of Caltrain’s state of good repair program is estimated at $734.4 million through FY2033.
+The cost of Caltrain’s state of good repair program is estimated at $840 million through FY2035.

-Through FY2033, Caltrain anticipates completing two bridge replacement projects on its corridor.
-Guadalupe Bridge is located in San Jose and is anticipated to be replaced by FY2025, while San Francisquito Creek Bridge is located in Palo Alto and is anticipated to be replaced by FY2033.
+Through FY2035, Caltrain anticipates completing two bridge replacement projects on its corridor.
+The Guadalupe Bridges are located in San Jose and the project is anticipated to be completed by FY2027, while San Francisquito Creek Bridge is located in Palo Alto and is anticipated to be replaced by FY2035.

-The cost of Caltrain’s bridge replacement projects is estimated at $171.6 million through FY2033.
+The cost of Caltrain’s two bridge replacement projects is estimated at $225 million through FY2035.

 BART – Renewals